atreyasha/clingo-solvers/README.md

 # Sudoku solver for 9x9 grid

-This repository contains a sudoku solver algorithm implemented in clingo (https://github.com/potassco/clingo).
+This repository contains Sudoku and Yosenabe game solvers implemented in clingo (https://github.com/potassco/clingo).

 ## Guide for implementation